sschr15/quiltflower-diffs/README.md

 - Decompile Generic Signatures (true) - makes Quiltflower decompile generic signatures (which it does not by default on older versions)
 - Remove Synthetic Methods (false) - prevents Quiltflower from removing synthetic methods (which it does by default on more recent versions)
 - Log Level (WARN) - Decreases verbosity of the logs in `logs/`

+## Why are there no diffs against older Quiltflower versions?

+Many older versions have issues that prevent them from not failing too hard against the test cases.
+1.4 and 1.5 both have this issue - specifically not knowing how to decompile invokedynamic items from constant pools.
+1.3 and earlier either don't exist as Quiltflower releases or have been lost to the sands of time.
+1.6 is special...

+## Why is there no diff against Quiltflower 1.6?

+Quiltflower 1.6 is an interesting beast.
+It's new enough that it can at least not fail catastrophically against the test cases, but it's old enough that it has another hard issue that plagues most versions before 1.7.
+It comes across "1.6.0" as the "output location" when running via these scripts, but it interprets any output location as a jarfile.
+This *sounds* like it shouldn't cause any issues, but pre-1.7, Quiltflower (as well as its parents ForgeFlower and Fernflower) add erroneous empty files to the output jarfile (when running the console decompiler).
+These files just "happen" to have the same names as directories in the file, so upon an attempt to extract the jarfile, conflicts arise.

+This issue is fixed in future versions.

+## Why is the latest snapshot version always re-downloaded?

+To ensure that we're for sure using the latest snapshot version, we always re-download it.
+This is because the way that a version is picked in the script does not include information about what exact snapshot it is, just that it is a snapshot.
+It also (in the find-what-is-new part) does not search the file tree to identify whatever snapshot has already been downloaded.

+## Why should I have `natsort` installed?

+`natsort` is a Python library that allows for natural sorting of strings.
+This is useful in this scenario, because according to traditional alphanumeric sorting, `1.9.0` comes after `1.10.0`.
+However, this is not the case for Quiltflower versions (or any semantic versioning system, for that matter). `natsort` allows for "natural" (or "human") sorting, which also works quite well for semantic versioning.